sofusalbertsen/jenkins-micronaut/labs/01-making-first-pipeline.md

 ### Task

-* Add a new step underneath the first one called "build app" (TODO: There is a Hello world
+* Add a new step underneath the first one called "build app"
 * Under settings, choose "docker" as the agent, and write that the image is going to be "gradle:jdk11"
 * Click on steps and add a step with shell script, executing `jenkins/build-app.sh`
 * click save